AyonBhowmick/VIRUS_INVADERS/README.md

 Game Overview
-Objective: Protect yourself from incoming viruses by spraying them with sanitizer
+1. Objective: Protect yourself from incoming viruses by spraying them with sanitizer
-Environment: Rendered park with pathways, flowers, and bushes
+2. Environment: Rendered park with pathways, flowers, and bushes
-Progression: 5 increasingly difficult levels with narrowing paths
+3. Progression: 5 increasingly difficult levels with narrowing paths
-Scoring: Earn points by eliminating viruses and collecting health packs life.
+4. Scoring: Earn points by eliminating viruses and collecting health packs life.
 It is setting max 3.

 Technical Implementation
-Built With:
-OpenGL for 2D graphics rendering
+1.Built With:OpenGL for 2D graphics rendering
-GLUT (OpenGL Utility Toolkit) for window management C++ for game logic and mechanics
+2.GLUT (OpenGL Utility Toolkit) for window management 3.C++ for game logic and mechanics
-Windows Multimedia API for sound effects
+4.Windows Multimedia API for sound effects

 Project Structure

 The game implements:
-Player movement with keyboard controls.
+1.Player movement with keyboard controls.

-Virus AI with pathfinding behavior
+2.Virus AI with pathfinding behavior
 Health and scoring systems.
 Level progression mechanics
 Responsive visual rendering.

 How to Play